3. French Inheritance Tax

 Since 2012 these allowances have not been indexed linked.

 A disabled person, whatever their relationship to the deceased, receives an allowance of €159,325 by reason of their disability, to which they can add any other allowance to which they may ordinarily be entitled by virtue of blood link.
 Thus, a disabled child is entitled to an allowance of €159,325, as well as a further €100,000 from each of their parents.

 There is an allowance of 20% for the main residence of the deceased, provided the property was normally occupied by the surviving spouse, and/or the children, at the time of death.

 There are important concessions for brothers and sisters who were living under the same roof as the deceased.
 They escape liability to inheritance tax on the triple condition that they are either single, widowed, divorced or separated, over 50 years of age or infirm, and that they have been living with the deceased for at least the last 5 years preceding their death.

-The value of a life insurance policy is not taken into account, provided the amount received by the beneficiary exceeds €152,500.
+The value of a assurance vie policy is not taken into account, provided the amount received by the beneficiary does not exceed €152,500.
 If not, inheritance tax is payable at the rate of 20%.
 The sum is deducted by the insurance company prior to payment being made.

 There are also substantial allowances available for the transfer of a business, which is up to 75% of the assets of the business, provided there is an engagement to run it for at least two years following the death of the owner.